Friday, January 19, 2007

 I wrote and successfully defended a PhD thesis entitled "Simulations of Energy Transfer and Collision Dynamics in Small Molecules & in Cluster Ions" aka JILA thesis #257.
 JILA is the place formerly known as the Joint Institute of Laboratory Astrophysics.
 As you can see from the title, JILA has strayed far beyond Astrophysics.
 The thesis involved performing a 10-dimensional symplectic coordinate transformation.
 Sometimes, I can't believe I am the same person that pulled that one off.
 [BTW, I also have a BS in Chemistry and a BA in Mathematics from UC Berkeley.]

 In fourth grade we were asked to write about a day in our lives 20 years in the future.
 Everyone else wrote about their big homes and fancy cars.
 I wrote a science fiction story about going to work in my electric vehicle running off solar energy.
 In this story, I took my daughter to school first before going to work in a government laboratory where I did something related to space and environmental science.
-Maybe it was a lack of imagination on my part, but I became exactly that.
+Maybe it was a lack of flexibility or imagination on my part, but I became exactly that.
 OK, I don't go to work in a solar electric vehicle.
 However, until I became ill, I bicycle-commuted or took the bus.
 I was even the co-president of my workplace's bicycle-commuting club.
+I am fueled by food that grows in sunlight.

 I was a late bloomer academically.
 In fact, I often got into trouble for not paying attention in class.
 Once, in kindergarten, I spent the whole morning in the wrong classroom and didn't notice until lunchtime.
 To be fair, the teachers didn't notice either.